codingwithcarl/codingwithcarl-hugo/content/projects/jenkins.md

 aws login
 ```

 Modify the data sources and resources to match your current environment.
-See my blog post for an explaination [here]().
+See my blog post for an explanation [here]().

 Initalize Terraform, validate the plan to provision the AWS resources, and apply.